 Best homeschool curriculum for ADHD : Resource Sites for Book-based Learning

-**Christian Book Distributors (CBD) is an excellent, low-cost provider.
+(CBD) is an excellent, low-cost provider.
 They have a wide variety of books and other curriculum materials.
-Even if you don’t profess to be a Christian, don’t let that stop you from checking them out.
+Even if you aren’t a Christian, don’t let that stop you from checking them out.
 MANY of the products they carry are available in any homeschool store, but CBD sells at a discount price.
 Of course, if you are a Christian, you can find Christianity-based curriculum here too.
 It is a great place to find the Best Homeschool Curriculum for ADHD, Dyslexia, and other learning disabilities in one place.

-Educational Jumbo Workbooks for early learning – Modern early education theories stress the importance of activities your child can enjoy and learn at her own pace.
-The 5 jumbo workbooks have been developed with this in mind.
+Modern early education theories stress the importance of activities your child can enjoy and learn at her own pace.
+The 5 jumbo workbooks have this in mind.
 Each book provides enriching and creative learning lessons.
 These books lay the foundation for traditional school without the pressure of a formal learning program.
 These workbooks are not heavy duty curricula.
 However, they do give your child more fun than most workbooks.
-If you’d like to have your child practice with more typical school-based worksheets, these jumbo workbooks are best homeschool curriculum for adhd as far as workbooks go!
+If you’d like to have your child practice with more typical school-based worksheets, these jumbo workbooks are best homeschool curriculum for ADHD as far as workbooks go!
 These workbooks are good as a supplement.

-**Sonlight Curriculum is a terrific, literature based curriculum provider.
-Their curricula explores our world and history deeper than most providers.
-Their books are engaging.
+Sonlight is a terrific, literature based curriculum provider.
+Their curricula explores our world and history deeper than most providers, and their books are engaging.
 We found Sonlight had some of the best literature available.
 My kids chanted, “Read More!
 Read More!”
 That was music to my homeschooling mom’s ears!
 We loved Sonlight’s readers, but please be aware–this is a very reading intensive curriculum.
 It is not the type of program a child with dyslexia will be able to use independently.
-We bought the Sonlight level that was two grade-levels BELOW my son’s current grade level.
-We used the books for reading practice.
+We bought the Sonlight level that was two grade-levels BELOW my son’s current grade level, then we used the books for reading practice.
 Because the stories were engaging, the readers made for great reading practice.

-Common Sense Press – This is curriculum in language arts and science, which emphasize hands-on activities.
+Common Sense is curriculum in language arts and science, and it emphasizes hands-on activities.
 These programs are awesome for tactile or hands on learners.
-These programs are among the best homeschool curriculum for adhd, dyslexia, and kids with other LDs.
+They are among the best homeschool curriculum for adhd, dyslexia, and kids with other LDs.